Where do you see yourself five years from now?

 There have been two major shifts in the practice of anesthesiology that are impacting on the changes happening now and how things will evolve in the future.

 A decade ago, DSS (Decision Support System) was unheard of.
-But many anesthesiologists started incorporating these tools to improve the control of health services while simultaneously monitoring the welfare of the patients.
+But many anesthesia providers started incorporating these tools to improve the control of health services while simultaneously monitoring the welfare of the patients.
 In addition, Anesthesia Information Management (AIMS) pioneered the automation and digitalization of record-keeping to lessen mishaps and mistakes.
 These tools have shaped how anesthesiology continues to evolve.

 New technology improves patient care and streamlines management.